0x414854/Bitcoin_Wallet_Fetcher/README.md

 - [License](#license) 📄
 - [Author](#author) 👤

-## Project Description 📜
+## 📜 Project Description

-**Bitcoin Wallet Fetcher** (_BWF_) is designed to retrieve large datasets of Bitcoin wallet addresses from specified online sources (Blockchair). **It automates downloading, decompressing, and categorizing these addresses into meaningful groupings such as balances, prefix types, and subsets for quick reference or downstream processing.**
+**Wallet Fetcher** (_WF_) is designed to retrieve large datasets of Bitcoin wallet addresses from specified online sources (Blockchair). **It automates downloading, decompressing, and categorizing these addresses into meaningful groupings such as balances, prefix types, and subsets for quick reference or downstream processing.**

 ## What is Bitcoin Wallet Fetcher ? 🧮